 I just activated the coolest Christmas gift ever…a SPOT Satellite GPS Messenger!
 Now when I go into the backcountry, my wife doesn’t have to worry about me getting stranded or lost without the ability to call for help.
 This will also come in handy when we go on scout outings where I can see two benefits:

 1. Friends and family can follow our tracks online as we take part in outdoor adventures and,

 2. We can request help either through a pre-configured help message to a friend list or dispatch an official SOS to 911 emergency services in the event something serious happens.

 As for seeing real-time tracks on a map, we were doing this with the Automatic Packet/Position Reporting System (APRS) from a GPS connected to a special ham radio.
-I have a Kenwood TH-D7 handheld with a Terminal Node Controller (TNC) that allows 1200/9600bps packet communications.
-When connected to my Garmin eTrex GPS, this combination allows coordinates to be transmitted over digipeters that are picked up by APRS through IGates.
+I had a Kenwood TH-D7 handheld with a Terminal Node Controller (TNC) that allowed 1200/9600bps packet communications.
+When connected to my Garmin eTrex GPS, this combination transmitted coordinates over digipeters that got picked up by APRS through IGates.
 I’ve done many-a-trip using this gear and related infrastructure, for both scout-related activities and other.
-It’s been fun but the SPOT sure has made this a lot easier!
+It’s been a fun setup to play with but the SPOT sure has made this a lot easier!

 SPOT vs. APRS